SnappaGuy/SecretRepublic-Hacking-Browser-MMORPG-V3.0.1/README.md

 # Overview

-Built from the ground up by a fairely inexperienced software developer at the time.
+Built from the ground up by a fairly inexperienced software developer at the time.

 It's been through years of development with this being its 3rd full do-over.

-A PHP & MySQL based browser based, mobile compatible, role playing game.
-The theme is post-apocalyptic futuristic hacking.
+A PHP & MySQL based browser based, mobile compatible, role playing game where the is post-apocalyptic futuristic hacking.

 There are many features, enough for this to be a stand-alone game, ranging from guilds/organizations, to party system, single and multi-player missions, servers players can build and hack, wars between zones players can join and even be the president of, forums and blogs.
 And that is not even all.